tfiedlerdev/pretraining-aware-hotprot/README.md

 ## Setup
 These steps can be taken to setup the project on a linux machine.
-1. Clone the repo with `git clone https://github.com/LeonHermann322/hot-prot.git --recurse --submodules`
+1. Clone the repo with `git clone https://github.com/LeonHermann322/hot-prot.git --recurse-submodules`
 2. `conda env create -f environment.yml`
 3. `conda activate hotprot`
 4. You then have to manually install openfold,torch and fair-esm, otherwise conda crashes